CoderDojoSI/course/tasks/tasks/play_games.md

 **You must not follow public walkthroughs**.
-If you are found to have been following walkthroughs your mentors will learn this and you will gain **no points for this task**.
+If you are found to have been following walkthroughs everybody will know this and you will gain **no points for this task**, to say the least.
-Consider _not cheating_ your value of honor, while **all the more fun**!
+Consider _not cheating_ your value of honor, while all the **more benefiting and fun**!

-**Tip**: For a little extra credit, click once on any G+1 buttons you see on each of the linked sites.
+**Tip**: For a little extra credit, click once on any G+1/Facebook buttons you see on each of the linked pages/sites.